This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Propagating Chinese Money Plant From Cuttings

-Although stem cuttings can be used to grow Pilea peperomioides plant, there is usually little reason to do so.
+Although stem cuttings can be used to grow the Pilea peperomioides plant, there is usually little reason to do so.
 You’d have to wait for the stem cuttings to root, which can take a long time and isn’t always successful.

-Training or Trailing your Chinese Money Plant
+Training or Trailing Your Chinese Money Plant

 If you do that, instead of removing the pups at the base, I recommend leaving them in the pot to continue to grow.